ForwardStar/VectorMaton/README.md

 ```sh
 python3 generate_queries.py
 ```
 and input the selected datasets, queried string length, etc. The queried strings are randomly sampled from the substrings of the original dataset.
-The queried vectors are randomly generated containing floating numbers.
+The queried vectors are randomly sampled from the original dataset.
 Generated quries are written into ``strings.txt``, ``vectors.txt`` and ``k.txt``.

 # Running example
 Following is a minimal running example.